 A summary conviction offence is generally considered less serious.
-These are sometimes referred to as petty crimes, such as “disturbance in a public place.”
+These are sometimes referred to as petty crimes, such as “disturbance in a public place” or even a Highway Traffic offence.
 For a summary offence, police have up to six months to press criminal charges.

-There is no statute of limitations on criminal charges that are indictable offences.
-These offences are treated and sentenced much more severely.
-They may include charges involving violence or sexual offences.
+There is no statute of limitations on criminal code charges that are indictable offences.
+An Indictable offence is treated and sentenced much more severely.
+They may include charges involving violence or sexual offences or homicides with life sentences.
 Indictable offences are considered to present a much larger risk to the community.
+Of note, most criminal charges in the criminal code are considered hybrid, meaning that the Crown Prosecutor can decide to proceed by summary conviction or by indictment.

 Offences are often classified as hybrid rather than pure summary offences.
 In the event of a hybrid offence, the Crown is able to choose whether to pursue a summary or indictable conviction.
 After the six months have passed, the Crown can no longer pursue a summary conviction without the defendant’s consent.

 So why would you consent to be charged?
-Once the window has closed for pressing summary charges, a hybrid offence only allows them to pursue an indictable conviction.
+Once the window has closed for pressing summary charges, a hybrid offence only allows the Crown to pursue an indictable conviction.
 Indictable offences carry much more serious penalties.
 As such, it may be in your best interest to consent to summary charges in hopes of a more favourable sentence.
+Some indictable offences have mandatory minimum sentences that apply and limit some possibly dispositions.

 Should I Consent?
 Is the Statute of Limitations on Criminal Charges Important?

 Facing less severe sentencing will always sound like a better option.
 But whether or not you should consent is best determined on a case-by-case basis.
-Discuss your options with a criminal defence lawyer.
+You should always discuss your options with a criminal defence lawyer.

 Your defence lawyer is better equipped to examine the case against you.
 They can assess whether the Crown has a strong enough case to be worth pursuing as an indictable conviction.
 Examining the evidence and circumstances may unveil that they may not have a strong enough position to seek an indictable conviction.
 If so, it may be best not to consent.